Codification

 • If the city does not compile an annual supplement, annually insert changes into its code directly or has not made any additions or amendments to the city code, it must codify the code of ordinances at least once every five years.
 If there have been no substantive changes to the code, the city may simply adopt the code by ordinance.
 However, if the city has made additions, amendments or intends to change any code provision, it must hold a public hearing on the proposed code prior to its adoption.
 The notice of public hearing must be published at least four but not more than 20 days prior to the hearing date.
 The published notice must state that a copy of the proposed code of ordinances is available for inspection at the city clerk’s office.
 Within 30 days after the hearing, the city may adopt the code of ordinances.
 Any new ordinances added during codification become effective upon publication of the ordinance approving the code of ordinances.
 If the council substantially amends the proposed code of ordinances after the hearing, the notice and hearing process must be repeated.

-Failure to follow the state requirement for maintaining your code can result in the city being unable to enforce its laws.
-In any proceeding to enforce a city ordinance, the city has the burden of proving the existence of the ordinance to the court.
+Failure to follow the state requirement for maintaining your code can result in deficiencies being identified in an annual or regular audit.
+Additionally, in any proceeding to enforce a city ordinance, the city has the burden of proving the existence of the ordinance to the court.
 A properly maintained or compiled code is presumptive evidence of the ordinances found in the code of ordinances, and courts will recognize and enforce ordinances found in a properly maintained or compiled code of ordinances.
-If the code of ordinances has not been properly maintained or compiled, the city would have to be prepared to prove each ordinance it wished to enforce by providing a certified copy of the ordinance to the court.

 Resources